Math3808-Project/Blackjack-Simulator/README.md

 Our method for computing the House Edge will be to create a Montecarlo experiment in which we run multiple trials of a Blackjack game having the player utilize the basic strategy.
 From these multiple trials, we extract the win/lose probabilities for both Dealer and Player and from that are able to compute the House Edge.

+# Blackjack Rules Assumed
+- Single deck
+- Dealer stands on any 17 (including soft 17)
+- Split up to four hands
+- Double down on any two initial cards, except for split Aces
+- Surrender not permitted